beeware/beeware/docs/tutorial/tutorial-0.rst

     Support for Raspberry Pi is limited at this time.

+    **Important:** You *must* use the system Python provided by your operating system.
+Alternative Python installations (pyenv, Anaconda, manually compiled Python, etc.) will prevent you from successfully packaging your application for distribution in later steps of this tutorial.

   .. group-tab:: Windows

     If you're on Windows, you can get the official installer from `the Python